logo

 Sitting behind these components are two key assumptions:

-• That cultivar performance values, derived from small-plot evaluation trials, adequately capture performance under realistic dairy farm management conditions.
+• That cultivar performance values, derived from the National Forage Variety Trials (NFVTs) run by PBRA, adequately capture performance under realistic dairy farm management conditions.

 • The economic values for pasture performance traits, modelled by the Farmax farm system software, represent the true value of those traits to dairy farm businesses.

-The aim of the Forage Value Index Validation trial was to determine if predicted differences in forage value were reflected in pasture grown, milk production and profit (all measured on a per-hectare basis) when cultivars with different FVI rankings were compared in self-contained production systems.
+The Forage Value Index validation trial was run to determine if predicted differences in forage value were reflected in pasture grown, milk production and profit (all measured on a per-hectare basis) when cultivars with different FVI rankings were compared in self-contained production systems.

 Milk production